Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 __2. Update Elasticsearch cluster__

 Updating the Elasticsearch cluster happens one node after next.
 Make sure:
-- You have three Elasticsearch-Node
+- You have three Elasticsearch-Nodes
-- Before updating the next node it's strongly recommended to validate a new master has been elected
+- Before proceeding with the next node it's strongly recommended to validate a new master has been elected
 - and remaining nodes have enough disk space to take over the shards from the node to be upgraded

 ```